The closed state space of affine Landau-Ginzburg B-models: Curved algebras

 \section{Curved algebras}

-In this section we prove that the Hochschild complex of the category of perfect dg-modules over a curved algebra is quasi-isomorphic to the Hochschild complex of the curved algebra itself.
+In this section we prove that the Borel-Moore Hochschild complex of the category of perfect dg-modules over a curved algebra is quasi-isomorphic to the Borel-Moore Hochschild complex of the curved algebra itself.

-We work over an arbitrary ground field $k$, and \textit{category} means a $k$-linear category.
-A (bi)module over a $k$-linear category $\mathcal{A}$ means a (bi)module over the total algebra of $\mathcal{A}$, which is the same thing as a (bi)functor from $\mathcal{A}$ to $\mathbf{Vect}$.
+We work over an arbitrary ground field $k$ of characteristic zero, and \textit{category} means a $k$-linear category.